 Five Important Skills to teach your Dog when Around Young Children

 Like any training you do with your dog you must be patient and persistent.
 Start out in a quiet place with minimal distractions and work your way up to harder, busier environments.
+It will be much easier teaching these skills to your dog first when the kids are not around.
 Remember to always reward the good behaviours and ignore or redirect the unwanted ones.
 If you find your dog isn’t getting it, go back a step, go slower and reward more generously.
 The more you practice these skills, the better results you will get.

 Skill One: “Sit”

 Teaching your dog to sit is a fantastic life skill!
+Sit is like Please – it is good manners.
 Plus it’s an easy one for them to learn.
 You can use this when you have people come into your house.
 Instead of your dog jumping on guests, you can ask your dog to sit and reward them for it – this is an example of when you would use one of these skills to redirect your dog from doing an unwanted behaviour.
 Rather, we show them what we want them to do and we heavily reward them for it.

 Teaching your dog to sit around children is incredibly important for example when your dog comes running towards you – I have taught Cooper that when he comes to me, he must sit before he gets his treat, he is a big dog and I would hate for him to knock a child over.
 Now, when my kids call Cooper to them, he knows to sit before they will give him a pat.